mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   .plainStream(Serde.uuid, matchSerde.asTry)
 ```

-In this way, if something goes wrong during the deserialization process, the developer can teach to the program how to react, without abruptly terminating the stream:
+In this way, if something goes wrong during the deserialization process, the developer can teach the program how to react without abruptly terminating the stream:

 ```scala
 Consumer.subscribeAnd(Subscription.topics("updates"))